-We will begin our program with an intensive orientation outside of London in Salisbury, that will help us to create a community of culturally aware traveling scholars.
 We'll get acquainted with each other and learn the ground rules for ECHP and our unique approach to study and travel.
 There will also be essential introductions to the academic subject areas and the interdisciplinary framework we will use throughout the program.
-We plan to visit the site of Stonehenge as well as sites within Salisbury.
-Specific instructions for arrival will be available after enrolling.

 The British Museum is a vast storehouse of treasures from every period of civilization; of special interest to us will be the Elgin Marbles from the Parthenon in Athens and the Rosetta Stone, which provided the key to deciphering ancient Egyptian writing.
 The National Gallery, one of the great art collections of the world, will be a highlight of the many art museums we have visited.
 Included in our stay will be theater or concert performances.

 Paris, one of the oldest cities in Western Europe, is considered to be the art capital of the world.
 You will be introduced to Paris through a cruise on the Seine.
 Our art professor will schedule visits to the Musee du Louvre ("Mona Lisa," "Venus de Milo," Delacroix's "Liberty Leading the People" and many other priceless art treasures); the Musee D'Orsay (the world's finest collection of Impressionist paintings), and the Musee Rodin.